Leesylvania, Virginia

 Leesylvania, formerly known as Neabsco, is a census-designated place in Prince William County in the U.S. state of Virginia.

 History

 Leesylvania plantation is located nearby in Leesylvania State Park.
 During the 18th century, Henry Lee II, grandfather of Robert E. Lee, lived in the plantation house with his family and enslaved Africans, growing tobacco on the property.
 Due to road construction in the 1950s, little of the house's foundation remains.

 The CDP was formed as Neabsco (named for Neabsco Creek) in 2000 in an area which was formerly the southern area of Woodbridge.
 In 2020, the CDP was renamed Leesylvania, after the nearby state park and plantation.

 Demographics

+The community was first listed as a census designated place under the name Neabsco in the 2010 U.S. census formed from part of Woodbridge CDP and additional area.

 In the 2010 Census, Leesylvania, then named Neabsco, had a population of 12,068.
 As of the 2020 Census, it had a population of 21,193.

 Geography

 Leesylvania is in southeastern Prince William County and is bordered to the northeast by Woodbridge, to the northwest by Dale City, to the west by Montclair, to the south by Cherry Hill, and to the east by Leesylvania State Park.
 The CDP lies at an elevation of 13 ft above sea level.

 The CDP is bisected by Neabsco Creek with Powells Creek passing through at the southern area, both of which flow west—east into the Potomac River near the state park.